-In our second round (2021), we were able to make seven grants totalling £xxx to these excellent groups:
+In our second round (2021), we were able to make seven grants totalling £10,750 to these amazing groups:

 - Sound Women SW